emhamling/BAIS3250-Music-Hits-Analysis/README.md

 ## Overview

 This project explores the audio characteristics that make a song more likely to chart in the Top 10 of the Billboard Hot 100.
 We combine web-scraped Billboard data and a Spotify audio features dataset from Kaggle to conduct exploratory data analysis, hypothesis testing, and simple machine learning.
+We combined scraping, data wrangling, descriptive analysis, hypothesis testing, and machine learning to explore trends and build predictive models.

 ---